Merzasphor/MWSE/docs/source/lua/type/niCamera.rst

     The object's local uniform scaling factor.

 `scene`_ (`niObject`_)
+    Read-only.
 The scene of the camera.

 `translation`_ (`tes3vector3`_)
     The object's local translation vector.